Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Big quantum cohomology ring: review

-in place of $\Lambda^\downarrow_0(M,\omega,\frak b)$ in (\ref{qcsmallcoef}). \item Entov-Polterovich \cite{EP:morphism,EP:states,EP:rigid} uses quantum {\it homology}, where the degree is shifted by $2n$ from the usual degree.
-The isomorphism in Theorem \ref{Piuiso} then preserves the degree when we use Conley-Zehnder index as the degree of Floer homology.
+in place of $\Lambda_0(M,\omega,\frak b)$ in (\ref{qcsmallcoef}) in the construction of Floer \emph{homology} as before. \item Entov-Polterovich \cite{EP:morphism,EP:states,EP:rigid} use quantum {\it homology}, where the degree is shifted by $2n$ from the usual degree.
+The isomorphism in Theorem \ref{Piuiso} then preserves the degree when we use the Conley-Zehnder index as the degree of Floer homology.

-Here we use usual degree of quantum {\it cohomology} and shift the degree of Floer homology by $n$ from Conley-Zehnder index.
+Here we use the usual degree convention of quantum {\it cohomology} but shift the degree of Floer homology by $n$ from the Conley-Zehnder index.

 In this convention, the (quantum) cup product is ($\Z_2$)-degree preserving.
 In `quantum homology', the product of degree $d_1$ and $d_2$ classes has degree $d_1+d_2 -2n$.
-We prefer to choose our convention so that product is degree preserving. \end{enumerate} \end{rem}
+We prefer to choose our convention so that the quantum product becomes degree-preserving as in the usual grading convention in the quantum cohomology ring. \end{enumerate} \end{rem}